Samwoose/weather-journal-app/README.md

 with user's feeling

 ## Installation
--Node
--express
--body-parser
--cors
+- Node
+- express
+- body-parser
+- cors
 (Node packages can be installed with npm install 'name of package')

 ## Directory structure
 website
--image
---background_image.png
--app.js
--index.html
--style.css
+- image
+-- background_image.png
+- app.js
+- index.html
+- style.css
 README.md
 server.js

 ## How to check out the website
--Get your personal OpenWeatherMap API key by signing up the web service at http://openweathermap.com/ -Set varible 'apiKey' to your API key in app.js
+- Get your personal OpenWeatherMap API key by signing up the web service at http://openweathermap.com/
+- Set varible 'apiKey' to your API key in app.js
--Open the terminal and navigate your working directory to the directory where the server.js is located.
+- Open the terminal and navigate your working directory to the directory where the server.js is located.
--Run the server with command:
+- Run the server with command: node server.js
-node server.js
--Open your browser(e.g. Chrome) and type http://localhost:3000/ -Enter zip code and your current feeling. e.g. zip code : 90007
+- Open your browser(e.g. Chrome) and type http://localhost:3000/
+- Enter zip code and your current feeling. e.g. zip code : 90007
      How are you feeling today: I am happy!
--Click Generate button.
+- Click Generate button.

 ## Important functions in app.js
 -const zipCodeChecker = (zipCode)